HOW WAS AN EGYPTIAN MINING EXPEDITION CARRIED OUT?

 HUNDREDS OF INSCRIPTIONS?

 Being able to study the various inscriptions in their original landscape is essential to our ability to interpret them.
 Three types of inscriptions exist.
 First are the so-called “historic” inscriptions, carved by well-trained scribes.
 They often include the name of the king, the names of high officials, and formal statements about the expedition.
 Historic inscriptions are purposely located in places where a lot of people can see them, along paths, overlooking entrances, on well-placed rock outcrops, etc. Second, there are the inscriptions that the soldiers carved at their guard posts (see above).
 Lastly there are names or images carved in the rooms where individuals lived.
-These inscriptions are often on interior walls that no one sees without walking into the room.
+These inscriptions are often on interior walls that no one sees unless they walk into the room.
 It would be nearly impossible to interpret transcriptions of these inscriptions out of their physical contexts.
 But, in context, the Wadi el-Hudi team can study not only them, but the spaces, objects, and garbage of real people living on the expedition.

-WHAT DID THEY
+WHAT DID THEY EAT

-EAT AND DRINK IN THE DESERT?
+AND DRINK IN THE DESERT?

-WERE THESE SITES
+WERE THESE FORTRESSES

-FORTRESSES IN THE DESERT?
+IN THE DESERT?

 No. Much of the early literature about Wadi el-Hudi called the mining camps “fortresses,” mostly because Site 9 mimics the shape of contemporary fortresses along the Nile in Lower Nubia, such as Buhen (which has walls that were nearly 30 meters thick).
 However, unlike the architecture there, that of Site 9 is impractical for the protection of the people from any attack of an army.
 The walls are a mere 2 meters tall and 1 meter thick at their base; they can be scaled by any able-bodied person.
 There are also small holes in the exterior walls of Site 9 that previous scholars called “loopholes,” hypothesizing that arrows could be shot through them.
 However, they do not flare open, like contemporary loopholes in the Lower Nubian forts.
 So archers behind them could have shot only straight forward.
 And they have jagged rocks peeking into the openings that would have blocked many shots.
 On the other hand, most of the holes in the Site 9’s exterior walls open into small passages or rooms that probably needed light, or they point to places where a lot of people worked or would have walked by.
 These holes much more probably functioned as windows for light and vision.
 The walls did offer minimal enclosure and protection, but they were more akin to town walls.
 That is to say, they restricted access, and gave minimal protection to people inside from animals or perhaps a small group of thieves, but they never were intended to withstand a frontal attack by an army.
 We should, instead, call Site 9 a “settlement” or “camp” or even “fortified settlement,” but never a “fortress.”